 Glistening like a futuristic oasis in the heart of the Strip, Aria truly deserves most of the attention it receives.
 The lobby is a soaring, three-story atrium bathed in natural light (a novel concept in this town).
 There's even more natural light upstairs, where every guest room boasts floor-to-ceiling windows.
 Tech-geeks will love the touch-screen control pad that operates everything from curtains to television, music, and lights.
-Bathrooms are modern and spacious, and nightly turndown service and laptop-sized safes are nice touches.
-The Aria SkySuites are notable; starting at 1,050 square feet and getting larger from there, these upper-floor accommodations are downright palatial and have some of the best views in town.
+Bathrooms are modern and spacious, and nightly turndown service and laptop-size safes are nice touches.
+The Aria SkySuites are notable; starting at 1,050 square feet and getting larger from there, these multiroom upper-floor accommodations are downright palatial and have some of the best views in town.

-The art: Aria is home to many of the pieces that comprise City Center's $40 million fine art collection—Maya Lin's "Colorado River," an 84-foot sculpture of reclaimed silver that mirrors the route of the eponymous waterway, hangs
+The art: Aria is home to many of the pieces that make up CityCenter's $40 million fine art collection—Maya Lin's Colorado River, an 84-foot sculpture of reclaimed silver that mirrors the route of the eponymous waterway,

-in the lobby behind the check-in desk.
+hangs in the lobby behind the check-in desk.

-Aria remains one of the largest buildings in the world to achieve LEED Gold certification from the U.S. Building Council
+Aria remains one of the largest buildings in the world to achieve LEED Gold certification from the U.S. Green Building Council